JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 Use the nodes exclusively.
 This is the default behaviour except for sequential executions.

     #BSUB -M number
 ?????
-INDICATE WHAT -M MEANS
+INDICATE WHAT -M MEANS (SOLVE)

 Then you can start writing your code, remember that if you want to add comments to your code use `# `  with a blank space afterwards.